 This page looks at the specifics of requesting temporary leave for taught students.
-Please read the 'when a student leaves' page for background information first.

 A DEFINITION OF TEMPORARY LEAVE